KumarSampurn/DataStructures/Graphs/Adjacency_Matrix_Implementation.md

 }
 ~~~

- At first it might look a bit intimidating but its basicaaly displaying the contents of a double dimensional array which is easy as we are taking two loops one nested inside other and we print all the elements in array
+ At first it might look a bit intimidating but its basically displaying the contents of a double dimensional array which is easy as we are taking two loops one nested inside other and we print all the elements in the 2D array.

  *0* means that there **is no path** between *vertex i and vertex  j*